Manhattan borough president Gale Brewer and her husband were at risk of losing their home on the Upper West Side until earlier this year.

 Ocwen generally pays property taxes on behalf of borrowers to protect investors, but Brewer wanted to check her own bills and was concerned about multiple legal actions that had previously been brought against Ocwen.

-Brewer stopped paying her mortgage over this issue in July 2013, and the bank began foreclosure proceedings four years later.
+Brewer stopped paying her mortgage over this issue in July 2013, and the loan servicer began foreclosure proceedings four years later.
 She missed several court conferences over the case and did not defend herself in court to keep the pressure on Ocwen.

 The firm’s attorneys moved to declare her house in default in October 2018, and soon after, an attorney for Brewer and Snyder showed up in court and began a process to resolve the case.